 Have you ever heard the phrase history has a habit of repeating itself?
 Well, trading is no different.

-Well, that my friend is not reality.
+Well, that my friend is not ra eality.
 Did you know in stocks there are often dominant players that consistently trade specific securities?

 These traders live and breathe their favorite stock.
-Given the right level of capitalization, these traders will also control the price movement of these securities.
+Given the right level of capitalization, these select traders can also control the price movement of these securities.

-If you are swing trading, you may see a range of 18% - 20%.
-Bottom line, you shouldn't expect the stocks to all of a sudden double or triple the size of their previous swings.
+If you are swing trading, you may see a range of 18% to 20%.
+Bottom line, you shouldn't expect stocks to all of a sudden double or triple the size of their previous swings.

 To further illustrate this point, let's go to the charts.

-Notice how FTR over a 10-month period experienced a number of swings.
+Notice how FTR over a 10-month period experienced many swings.
 However, each swing was on average 60 to 80 cents.
 While this is a daily view of FTR, you will see the same relationship of price on any time frame.

 #6 - Little to No Price Retracement